stevencorona/yuri/README.md

 - [ ] Smoke Tests
 - [ ] Automated CI
 - [ ] Include SQL Migration & Minimum amount of LUA to run server
+- [ ] Don't hardcode paths

 ## Non Goals

 - Will not accept any C++ code.
 The end goal is to port the C to Rust, and using C++ significantly complicates calling between the two languages
 - Must be able to run Mithia lua code out of the box.
 New lua interfaces may be added, but must retain backwards compatability
 - No copyrighted material - including client, game maps, or storyline.
 This is not a game, just a server emulator

+## Current Architecture

+The current inherited architecture requires running 3 servers- the character server (handles character state + global state such as boards), the login server (handles logging in, creating new characters), and the map servers (runs the game world).
+You can run multiple map servers to handle subsets of the game-world and distribute the load.

+The servers communicate with eachother via TCP with a custom protocol that is similar to the game client protocol.

+Game state is stored in MySQL, maps and lua scripts are stored on disk.

+### Issues with Current Codebase

+- Tons of dead code, copy/pasted code, and just largely a mess (`sl.c` is 13K lines long!)
+- Very few defined structures
+- Difficult to follow logical flow between network parsing & proxying to other servers
+- Some game logic implemented in C, some implemented in Lua
+- Very unsafe C - thousands of unsafe casts and easily preventable buffer overflows cause the server to very segfault prone
+- At a scale of 30-40 players, operators begin to see lag issues with no clear cause
+- Runs as a single, serial thread!
+Code is too unsafe to run multi-threaded, but even slow/blocking processes are executed on the main thread.

+## Future State
+- Capture performance metrics for slow lua, slow queries, etc.
+- Fully defined structures for all client packets
+- Concurrent packet parsing and networking
+- Move all game logic into Lua
+- Web editor
+- Use HTTP or GRPC for internal server communication
+- Allow for map server to be gracefully restarted without dropping clients or game state